quantiota/AI-Agent-Lab/docs/tasks/internship.md

 - Share your experience with integrating **APIs** (e.g., OpenAI API, QuestDB API, Grafana API).
 Can you describe a project where you worked with APIs and what your role was in that integration?
 - What steps do you usually take to ensure the security and reliability of API interactions?
 Provide any examples or best practices you've used.

-### 3. Technical Problem-Solving:
+### 3. Technical Problem-Solving (optional):
 - Given the nature of the AI Agent Lab project, how would you design the integration of LangChain and APIs (like OpenAI, QuestDB, and Grafana) to create a seamless user experience?
 Describe the general flow of API requests and responses, and any challenges you foresee.

 ---

-Please submit your responses by September 23 for review.
+Please submit your responses by September 24 for review.
 This will help us further evaluate your knowledge and fit for the project.